PlantNET Home DONATE TODAY | PlantNET Home | Search NSW Flora | Contact Us

 Other photo

-Distribution and occurrence: Locally frequent but very sporadic, in grassy woodland on deep, moderately fertile and well-watered soil; near Casino and from Taree to Broke.
+Distribution and occurrence: Locally frequent but very sporadic, in grassy woodland on deep, moderately fertile and well-watered soil; known from near Casino in the north, Taree to Broke in the Hunter region, and from around Lake Burragorang in the south.

 NSW subdivisions: NC, CC